Code-Institute-Submissions/jakefernihough-BC-Canal-Walks/README.md

  **Navigation Bar** - I added the Black Country Flag to the navbar to show more about the location of the said canals.
 The menu links are across on the right.
 Nothing major, not in your face.
 When operating a smaller screen, the menu transforms into a hamburger menu for easier and responsive navigation.
+It is fixed on the top of the screen for easier navigation of the website.

 **Index Page** - I wanted to create a simple design that would span over the other pages to keep it consistent and using high quality pictures.

 **History** - I wanted to provide a brief yet insightful introduction to the history of the canals so that viewers would want to learn more about them.

+**Choose Path** - Selecting the image of the path you want to learn more about.

 **Maps** - Using the magic of JavaScript and Google Maps, I added map markers with InfoWindows to introduce the locations to the different paths available and a link to each of the pages so that the viewers can learn more about the specific paths.